0

 The Macro Dashboard provides a quantitative snapshot of the state of the U.S. economy and markets.
 With a consistent scorecard, investment committees can use this tool to evaluate periodic changes in conditions, prioritize research and drive dialogue that ultimately results in better informed portfolio strategy.

-Inflation: Inflation expectations remain relatively elevated, and we remain cautious on future inflation data.
+Inflation: Inflation expectations remain relatively elevated, and we remain cautious on future inflation data amid potential oil price shocks.

 Economic activity: Economic activity remains mixed, but consumer expectations have remained depressed.
-Tariff uncertainty continues to weigh on sentiment.
+Housing starts have started to improve amid lower rates.

 Employment: Employment has started to show some cracks.
-We will continue to monitor the employment situation carefully as post-government shutdown data emerges.
+We will continue to monitor the employment situation carefully.

-Investor sentiment: Investor sentiment has sharply deteriorated, for both individuals and broader sentiment.
+Investor sentiment: Investor sentiment has improved, but it remains broadly suppressed for both broad investor sentiment.

 U.S. equity fundamentals: U.S. equity fundamentals remain mixed.
 While price to earnings ratios remain extremely elevated, revisions to earnings have been relatively positive.